Revised March 2019

 HIV Prevalence and HIV Diagnoses Attributed to Injection Drug Use (IDU)

-- State Prevalence: In 2014, an estimated 7,549 persons were living with a diagnosed HIV infection in Minnesota—a rate of 167 cases per 100,000 persons.
-Of these, 13.5 percent1 of males and 14.5 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 7,803 persons were living with a diagnosed HIV infection in Minnesota—a rate of 171 cases per 100,000 persons.
+Of those, 13.8 percent of cases among males were attributed to IDU or male-to-male contact and IDU.
+Among females, 14.2 percent were living with HIV attributed to IDU (AIDSVu).

 - Minnesota Department of Health, Opioid Dashboard